ghsaboias/discord-scraper/README.md

 # Discord Bot Message Scraper and Summarizer

-This project provides a Python script for scraping messages from a specific Discord channel and generating a summary using the Anthropic Claude AI model.
+This project provides a Python script for scraping messages from a specific Discord channel and creating an HTML report with the summary, or a simple text summary made with Claude AI.

 ## Features

-1. Clone the repository: `git clone https://github.com/ghsaboias/discord-summarizer.git cd discord-summarizer  `
+- Scrape messages from a specific Discord channel
+- Generate a summary using the Anthropic Claude AI model
+- Create an HTML report with the summary

 ## Installation